Snehil16/RobotaPsyche/MIdterm/Journal.md

 # 7th March
 1. The predator should follow the prey rather than having a weird movement pattern
-2. The prey should try to run away from it and also try to move towards the food source will avoiding the predator.
-3. Add text() function to give a more understanding UI.
+2. Add text() function to give a more understanding UI.
+3. I added onscreen text to show number of blue and red preys.
+Also to show how may preys are consumed in total.

+# 8th March
+1. Commenting the entire code
+2. Debugging the final edits
+3. Recording the video
+4. Updating all the README.md file